 Standards work has progressed strongly.
 For example, the use of orifice plates with drain holes has been published in a technical report additional to ISO 5167.
 The new ISO multiphase standard has been completed and is ready for the final ballot, after which it will be published.
 Meanwhile, several new standards activities began concerning sub-sonic nozzles and ultrasonic clamp-on meters.

 Knowledge transfer (KT) activities in 2018 took staff all around the world – from South East Asia to South America.
 Much of this work has involved participation in high-level international workshops, conferences or training events, many of which have been developed in collaboration with national industry associations or other agencies.
-In the UK, the company organised many KT events, including the country’s premier flow measurement conference, the North Sea Flow Measurement Workshop, which was held in Aberdeen for the first time ever.
+In the UK, NEL organised many KT events, including the country’s premier flow measurement conference, the North Sea Flow Measurement Workshop, which was held in Aberdeen for the first time ever.

 The Lunch and Learn and webinar programmes have also been successful.
 For example, during the year, over 1,000 participants, drawn from over 50 countries, have taken part in webinar training events.